Capture and your files

 Daily check-in and habits

 The daily check-in is a one-minute ritual for tracking your habits.
-Each habit is recorded as Yes/No, a 1 to 5 (or 1 to 7) scale, or a quantity with a unit.
+Each habit is recorded as Yes/No, a scale, or a quantity with a unit.
 Habits show streaks as you keep them up, and the dashboard shows your daily completion broken down by life area.

 Your inbox